BlythMeister/Gallifrey/README.md

 =========

 You can get app support via [twitter](https://twitter.com/GallifreyApp) or via [email](mailto:support@GallifreyApp.co.uk).
-There is also a Gitter chat room (https://gitter.im/BlythMeister/Gallifrey).
+There is also a [Slack workspace](https://join.slack.com/t/gallifreyapp/shared_invite/enQtNDA2MDU3OTYwNDgyLTc3YjBjOTc2MDkxNWM3MWYxNDgwNTMyMWI5ZmRhYmZiZWRlOGVkMGQwZDFlOTJlN2I4ZGI5MmExZGY5ZmM2YjI).
 We are using GitHub issues to maintain a backlog and track bugs, so feel free to raise issues there (https://github.com/BlythMeister/Gallifrey/issues)

 Contributions